 \end{example}

 Extending this intuition to more realistic settings, our key hypothesis is that there often exist some predictive features of inputs that are likely to be \emph{uncalibrated} (e.g., when $X_2 = 1$ from Example~\ref{ex:toy}) that can be identified and exploited via a selector $g$.
-To that end, in the next sections, we will investigate objectives for learning empirically effective $g$. \looseness=-1
+In the next sections, we investigate objectives for learning empirically effective $g$. \looseness=-1